 12 Chore Ideas for Preschoolers

-This list of potential chores for children will potentially take some of the household chore burdens from you, all the while teaching your preschooler to take responsibility for some of the chores they can do on their own.
+This list of easy chore ideas for preschoolers will take some of the household chore burdens from you while teaching kids responsibility.

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.